 Low Light Photography with a Flash

 When you’re shooting groups of people in low light, it’s best to use a flash.
-As I explained above, if you don't have your aperture too wide, you're going to end up with a shallow depth of field and not everyone in focus.
+As I explained above, if you have your aperture too wide, you’ll end up with a shallow depth of field and not everyone in focus.

-- Getting the photo take priority over worrying about ISO noise.
+- Getting the desired photo takes priority over worrying about ISO noise.

 - Keeping your elbows together and not leaning forward will help you to hold the camera steady for longer, allowing you to lower your shutter speed.